BillRaymond/jekyll-featured-images/README.md

 ## Please subscribe to my YouTube channel for more content
 Any time I update this site with more functionality, I will post a related YouTube video on [my channel](https://www.youtube.com/channel/UCo63gWfWRfEciJ98mJLIU0Q).
 Please subscribe and comment so I can keep making great content for you.

-## Adding a featured image to a post page